palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

    (notice that the encoded forms of 3141592 and 3141595 only differ in their three lowest-order bits).
 Furthermore, most writes to the transactions table will take place at numbers that are numerically close, because these correspond to actively running transactions, and thus at keys that are close in byte-space.
-Considering that Cassandra uses consistent hashing to handle data partitioning, at a given point in time the majority of writes to the cluster will end up going to the same node ('hot-spotting').
+Considering that Cassandra uses consistent hashing to handle data partitioning, at any given point in time the majority of writes to the cluster will end up going to the same node ('hot-spotting').
 This is undesirable, because we lose horizontal scalability; writes are bottlenecked on a single node regardless of the size of the cluster.
 2. VAR_LONG encoding is not particularly efficient for our purposes in that it fails to exploit some characteristics